Wills, Probate and Trusts

-- Who inherits your estate (i.e. everything you own)? - your beneficiaries?
+- Who inherits your estate (i.e. everything you own)?
+Who are your beneficiaries?

-- Who carries out your wishes? - your executors (and your executors may also act as your trustees if your Will creates a trust).
+- Who will carry out your wishes?
+Who will your executors be (and your executors may also act as your trustees if your will creates a trust)?

 - Why would you create a trust?